-This call is an invitation for scientists and professionals to submit proposals for special sessions for ISMB 2014, to take place in Boston, United States, July 13 - 15.
+This call is an invitation for scientists and professionals to submit proposals for special sessions for ISMB 2016, to take place at the Swan and Dolphin Hotel, Orland, United States, July 10 - 12.

 Special sessions run the same schedule as all other parallel tracks.
 They MUST be designed as half-day sessions (2 hours) and synchronized with other tracks.
-The regular presentation unit is 30 minutes consisting of 20 minute talks + 5 minute discussion + 5 minutes for movement between parallel tracks.
+The regular presentation unit is 20 minutes consisting of 18 minute talk and discussion + 2 minutes for movement between parallel tracks (3 x 20 minute slots per session).
 Sessions may include any form of presentation such as talks or panel discussions.

 Preference will be given to emerging fields and to related fields in which the ISMB community needs to acquire higher proficiency.
 Special sessions are expected to provide a broad perspective on an emerging research field.
 Sessions will be selected from the submissions to this open call.
 Potential fields of interest include metabolomics, epigenetics and imaging.
 Additional topics of particular interest to the ISMB community are welcome.

 Special Sessions are an integral part of the ISMB meeting.
-Special Sessions chairs and speakers MUST pay their expenses including registration to the meeting.
+Special Sessions chairs and speakers MUST pay their expenses to the meeting.
 Therefore, the organizers highly encourage session organizers to seek independent funding, and to include any commitment that they may have secured in the proposal.
-ISMB will help in the administrative aspects of assigning the rooms, announcements and adding the detailed schedule to the conference program.
+ISMB will coordinate the administrative aspects of room assignments, announcements and adding the detailed schedule to the conference program.
 Note that the ISMB cannot financially support the speakers or the Special Session organizers.

 All submissions will be evaluated by a committee, which will consider the following criteria: